|

 It feels more similar to a charming town from a fairytale than it does a neighborhood in France’s biggest city.

-If you’re looking for a romantic place to stay in Paris, we’d choose Montmartre.
+If you’re looking for a romantic place to stay for your trip, we’d absoltely choose Montmartre.

-While it’s a bit further out than the other best areas to stay in Paris on our list, it’s well-connected via the Metro, close to Sacré Coeur which is one of the must-visit sights.
+While it’s a bit further out than the other areas on our list, it’s well-connected via the Metro and it’s close to Sacré Coeur which is one of the must-visit sights.

 High up on a hill, the neo-Byzantine basilica competes with Notre-Dame as the most magnificent church in the city, although savvy visitors will take their time to reach it, lingering in the narrow streets that have served as the artistic heart of Paris for centuries.